PGC-CCG/supplementary-material/gold-standard/readme.md

 #### requirements

-The analyses of the anatomy of RI knowledge presented here were performed using R (2022.06.23, version 4.2.1), Rstudio (2022.07.1, Build 554), and the ggplot2 (version 3.4.0) library.
+The analyses of the anatomy of RI knowledge presented here were performed using

+- R (2022.06.23, version 4.2.1),
+- Rstudio (2022.07.1, Build 554), and the ggplot2 (version 3.4.0) library
+- Python release 3.11

 All scripts and computational processes built to generate the data and analyses presented in this analysis are:

-Run_Coordinate-Updates.py
+1. Run_Coordinate-Updates.py
-1.RIs_mapping_To_HT-TF-binding-datasets.py2.New_HT-evidence_for_RIs.py3.RIs_anatomy_analysis.R4.RIs_confidence_level_analysis.R5.RIs_recovered_by_methods.py
+2. 1.RIs_mapping_To_HT-TF-binding-datasets.py3.
+2.New_HT-evidence_for_RIs.py4.
+3.RIs_anatomy_analysis.R5.
+4.RIs_confidence_level_analysis.R6.
+5.RIs_recovered_by_methods.py

 ### Mapping collection of TFBSs-HT to TFRSs from RegulonDB.